Offshore Banking Costs

-Once you have done your research and talked things over with your financial advisor you will be able to make an educated choice about your offshore banking provider.
+Once you have done your research and talked things over with your financial adviser you will be able to make an educated choice about your offshore banking provider.
 After you have chosen the right bank and jurisdiction you need to focus on the type of account you plan to open.
 Every provider is trying to attract your business so they are going to offer you various kinds of perks.
 When selecting your account type, know what you need from the account and don’t be swayed by any extra perks that you won’t use.

 Opening Your Offshore Account

 Thanks to technology, you no longer have to visit your offshore bank in person to open an account.
-Together you and your financial advisor can complete the process for opening an account online.
+Together you and your financial adviser can complete the process for opening an account online.
 What paper work you need to submit will vary depending on where the bank is located and what type of account you choose.

 You can contact us and speak to our financial adviser if you need more information on offshore banking next steps.